 Raising or elevating the wrist above the level of the heart will also help reduce swelling and encourage excess fluids to drain away.

 More severe injuries may require immobilisation in a splint for 1-2 weeks to allow the ligament to heal.
 After this period the wrist may feel stiff so a mobility and stretching programme is important to get the wrist moving again.
-Wrist strengthening exercises can also be used to strengthen the muscles surrounding the wrist which helps to support the injured ligament.
+Wrist strengthening exercises can also be performed to strengthen the muscles surrounding the wrist which helps to support the injured ligament.

 Surgery is sometimes required following full ruptures or those where there is an associated fracture.
 The procedure usually involves re-attaching the ligament to the bone.
 If there is a fracture, this may also have to be fixed in place with wires or pins.
 The wrist is then put in a splint or cast for around 6 weeks.
 A rehab programme should then follow to regain full mobility and strength.